 His son shook his head.
 “Dragons,” his whispered.

 Dread flooded Tragger, but he let nothing of it show to his son.
 “Impossible,” he retorted.
 “Whatever happened last year, those dragons are gone.
 The Prime himself sent messengers out telling us that Sub-Prime Kiluron defeated the dragons.”
 He only wished that he could convince himself.

 Even with his hand held up before his eyes, Tragger could make out nothing more than dark smudges until the shapes began to move away from the sun.
 Then he could make out bulky, ridged bodies and wide, flapping wings.
 He paled beneath his deep tan, but he told himself the same thing he told his son.
 “They must be way up there.
 Just passing over, whatever they are.
 Not bothering us.
 See?”
 Indeed, the creatures kept straight on, heading south towards the city.
 His son seemed to accept his words, as if he were some kind of expert on draconic behavior, the way he knew how to read the signs of deer and wolves and bears in the forest.
 Tragger wished he could have such confidence.
 “Go find your siblings and get everybody inside, just in case,” he said.

-Watching Kiluron pace, Doil tried to assuage his fears.
+Doil watched Kiluron pacing across the deserted conference chamber.
 “It was a saying in ancient times that nothing travels faster than a dragon in flight.
 I guess we should count ourselves fortunate that rumors travel faster still?”
 Even Doil could admit that it was a poor attempt at levity, and he regretted the remark almost as soon as he made it.